The Rapamycin & mTOR story

 Check out the science!

-Rapamycin allows the colon to get rid of damaged cells and damaged genes that are known to cause colon cancer.
-Therefore, a short course of Rapamycin is hugely beneficial in the prevention of colon cancer.
-In fact, the groundbreaking study on which I based my Rapamycin regimen specifically reports the anti-cancer benefits in the colon.
+Rapamycin allows the colon to eliminate damaged cells and genes known to cause colon cancer.
+Therefore, a short course of Rapamycin is hugely beneficial in preventing colon cancer.
+The groundbreaking study on which I based my Rapamycin regimen specifically reports the anti-cancer benefits in the colon.

 The heart is a muscle, so just like your biceps and quads, it is a target tissue for anabolic steroids.
-As such, there is protein building occurring in the heart as well as the other muscles of the body.
+As such, protein building occurs in the heart and the other muscles of the body.
 At physiologic doses, testosterone is not only safe but seems to have a positive effect on heart strength and function.

 But at high doses--or with the use of steroids that have a high anabolic-androgenic ratio, such as black-market veterinary steroids like “Tren” or “Equipoise” and even “Deca”--it induces pathological cardiac muscle changes through excessive mTOR activation.
 These pathologic changes may cause abnormal fatal rhythms in the heart, even long after you stop using high doses of anabolic steroids.
 The higher the dose of anabolic steroids, the longer you have been on them, the more potent, the more veterinary, the more mTOR activity!